BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes!
-You'll be doing a lot of walking, especially if you plan on exploring different neighborhoods.
-The weather in Atlanta can be unpredictable, so layers are a must, even in summer.
-Pack a light rain jacket or umbrella.
+Pack comfortable walking shoes – you'll be doing a lot of walking, especially if you plan on exploring different neighborhoods.
+Layers are also a good idea, as Atlanta's weather can be unpredictable.
+A light jacket or sweater is useful even in summer evenings.

 Weather Details